-One of the most common questions we get at BrightLocal is ‘how much should I charge for local SEO?’
+One of the most common questions we get about local SEO at BrightLocal is ‘how much should I charge for local SEO?’

 While I’d love to be able to say: “It’s $500 a month – that’s what everyone charges,” and grab a neat featured snippet for my time, the fact is that the answer is the same as it is for many SEO questions:

 Still with me?
 Haven’t bolted grumpily out the door after not getting the clear-cut answer you wanted?
 Great, you’ve probably got what it takes to develop a considered and appealing pricing plan that will better pit you against your competitors and give you the edge when compiling pitches.

 Before we go on to how to decide what to charge, though, let’s talk about when to charge…

 The first question to answer is whether the work you’re pitching for is going to be on a retainer, a piece of project work, or paid for by the hour or day.
 I’ve defined these below, and provided thoughts on who they’re most suited to.

 A regular (usually monthly) payment provided for equal use of your time and expertise each month.
 You arrange with your client what this work will consist of and agree top-up fees in months where additional work is required.
 You can offer a retainer based on time spent per month or deliverables complete per month.

 Which agencies are most suited to retainers?

 - Startup agencies who are less experienced with billing and just want to get the ball rolling with clients for a general, uncomplicated fee